OSHA Fire Safety

 • Laboratory Situations That May Create or Contribute to a Fire

-• Drag and drop each of the following examples into the category that it represents.
+• Match each example into the category that it represents.

 • Fire Safety Policies and Procedures